amughrabi/cc/README.md

 * No dashes or spaces allowed in attributes names.
 * All variables should be defined in `<disk>...</disk>`
 * Allowed mathematical operations are (+, -, /, *)
-* Failures can be defined as a failed operation.
+* Failures, Start, Commit can be defined as operations.

 # How to write the system XML?
 First you have to define a `<snapshot>` element.